October 7, 2021

 If you have carpet, then your cleaning schedule should include vacuuming on a regular basis as well as cleaning spills with spot cleaners as needed.

-One consideration for the longer-term maintenance should be periodic encapsulation.
+One consideration for longer-term maintenance should be periodic encapsulation.
 This involves vacuuming, spraying a cleaning agent, and vacuuming again.
 After a few encapsulation treatments, you will also need to include hot water extraction on the schedule.

 What to Include for LVT